daweibai/PCBS-langevo/README.md

 # Iteratred Learning Model for language evolution

 Introduced by Pinker & Bloom (1990), iterated learning is a paradigm that is used to study language transmission.
 Then in 2001, Simon Kirby implanted the paradigm into computer modeling.
-His 2001 paper is the first journal paper to present the Iterated Learning Model in language evolution.
+His 2001 paper is the first journal paper to present the Iterated Learning Model (ILM) in language evolution.
 It shows that compositionality emerges out of iterated learning.
 <p></p>
 In the present project, I try to reproduce the ILM by Kirby (2001).
 Bottleneck effect